Edit

-System-preferred multifactor authentication (MFA) prompts users to sign in by using the most secure method they registered.
-Administrators can enable system-preferred MFA to improve sign-in security and discourage less secure sign-in methods like SMS.
+System-preferred authentication prompts users to sign in by using the most secure method they registered.
+It's an important security enhancement for users who authenticate by using phone-based methods.
+Administrators can enable system-preferred authentication to improve sign-in security and discourage less secure sign-in methods like Short Message Service (SMS).

-Enable system-preferred MFA in the Microsoft Entra admin center
+Enable system-preferred authentication in the Microsoft Entra admin center

 1. Sign in to the Microsoft Entra admin center as at least an Authentication Policy Administrator.

-2. Browse to Protection > Authentication methods > Settings.
+2. Browse to Microsoft Entra ID > Authentication methods > Settings.

-3. For System-preferred multifactor authentication, choose whether to explicitly enable or disable the feature, and include or exclude any users.
-Excluded groups take precedence over include groups.
+3. For System-preferred authentication, choose a state (Microsoft managed or Enabled) based on whether you want to apply system-preferred authentication to both factors or to the second factor only.
+You can also include or exclude any users or groups.
+Excluded groups take precedence over included groups.

-For example, the following screenshot shows how to make system-preferred MFA explicitly enabled for only the Engineering group.
+For example, the following screenshot shows how to enable system-preferred authentication for only the Engineering group.

-4. After you finish making any changes, click Save.
+4. After you finish making any changes, select Save.

-To enable system-preferred MFA in advance, you need to choose a single target group for the schema configuration, as shown in the Request example.
+To enable system-preferred authentication in advance, you need to choose a single target group for the schema configuration, as shown in the Request example.

 Authentication method feature configuration properties